-Auxiliary aids provided to qualified students with a disability may include additional time for completing examinations, proctoring of examinations in an alternative test environment, a reader for examination questions, scribing oral responses to examination questions, cassette recorders for recording lectures, coordination of Textbooks on CD services, and CD and tape recording of text material unavailable through other services.
-Required documentation should be submitted to the Executive Director of the Center for Advancement of Learning.
+Auxiliary aids provided to qualified students with a disability may include additional time for completing examinations, proctoring of examinations in an alternative test environment, a reader for examination questions, scribing oral responses to examination questions, recorder for recording lectures, support for access to textbooks in alternate format, and access to recordings of text material unavailable through other services.
+To procure auxiliary aids, students must identify themselves and direct all requests for such aids to the Executive Director, Center for Advancement of Learning.